emmanuelgrognet/vim-zerby-dico/README.md

 Description :
 =============

-Zerby dico is the french dictionnary for Vim editor.
+Zerby dico is the french dictionary for Vim editor.

 ![Zerby Dico Screencast](zerby-dico.gif)